 20 miles south of your accommodation is the colourfully limewashed town of Tenby.
 This is South Pembrokeshire's most well-known town, and along with Saundersfoot, makes up the Georgian seaside fish-and-chip holiday destinations of this otherwise wild and remote county.
 Take a boat trip to visit the monks at Caledy island, or just amble around the streets of the ancient walled town, taking in boutique shops and restaurants.

-We have 19 pictures of Rogeston House, so why not take a look around?
+We have 19 pictures of Rogeston Loft, so why not take a look around?

 Don't forget our holiday advisers are available on 01348 837871 if you have any questions!

 Click the button below to check availability or call our helpful team on 01348 837871 and they'll be delighted to assist you.

 You won't get the same dates cheaper anywhere else.